ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 - [`@openzeppelin/contracts/token/ERC721/ERC721.sol`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol) contains the implementation of the ERC-721 standard, which our NFT smart contract will inherit.
 (To be a valid NFT, your smart contract must implement all the methods of the ERC-721 standard.)
 To learn more about the inherited ERC-721 functions, check out the interface definition [here](https://eips.ethereum.org/EIPS/eip-721).

-- [`@openzeppelin/contracts/token/ERC721/extensions/ERC721URIStorage.sol`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721URIStorage.sol) contains the implementation of the `IERC721Metadata` schema, which allows ERC-721 smart contracts to contain and return additional information, such as a link to an image.
+- [`@openzeppelin/contracts/token/ERC721/extensions/ERC721URIStorage.sol`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721URIStorage.sol) contains the implementation of the `IERC721Metadata` schema, which allows ERC-721 smart contracts to store and return additional information, such as a link to an image.
 This is important for later, when we add a cool picture to our NFT!

 - @openzeppelin/contracts/access/Ownable.sol sets up [access control](https://docs.openzeppelin.com/contracts/5.x/access-control) on our smart contract, so only the owner of the smart contract (you) can mint NFTs.
 (Note, including access control is entirely a preference.
-If you'd like anyone to be able to mint an NFT using your smart contract, remove the lines `Ownable(initialOwner)` and `import "@openzeppelin/contracts/access/Ownable.sol";`, and the words `public onlyOwner`, )
+If you'd like anyone to be able to mint an NFT using your smart contract, remove the lines `Ownable(initialOwner)` and `import "@openzeppelin/contracts/access/Ownable.sol";`, along with the words `public onlyOwner`. )

 After our import statements, we have our custom NFT smart contract, which is surprisingly short — it only contains a counter, a constructor, and single function!
 This is thanks to our inherited OpenZeppelin contracts, which implement most of the methods we need to create an NFT, such as `ownerOf` which returns the owner of the NFT, and `transferFrom`, which transfers ownership of the NFT from one account to another.